 Early Uses: Falcon god Horus was represented by painted hawk’s eye, offering protection to the bearer (Egypt); Medusa’s gaze could turn men to stone, so protective eyes were painted on ships and drinking tankards to ward off evil (Greece).

-Later Uses: Appears above incomplete pyramid in Great Seal of United States; when Roosevelt saw design on $1 bill in 1935, he was “first struck by the representation of the ‘All-Seeing Eye,’ a Masonic representation of The Great Architect of the Universe” (United States).
+Later Uses: Appears above incomplete pyramid in Great Seal of United States; when Franklin D. Roosevelt saw the design on the $1 bill in 1935, he was “first struck by the representation of the ‘All-Seeing Eye,’ a Masonic representation of The Great Architect of the Universe” (United States).

 Early Uses: Mystical cross made on persons or things to connote good luck (India); auspicious symbol painted on pottery (North America).